Selective continuous-variable quantum process tomography: III. Numerical simulations

 The fidelity between two quantum states $\rho_1$ and $ \rho_2$ can be bounded by their trace distance as \cite{fuchs1999cryptographic}

 where $T(\rho_1,\rho_2)$ represents the trace distance between $\rho_1$ and $\rho_2$.
 Specifically,

-A bound for the trace distance between the theoretical isomorphic state and the simulated estimation of the isomorphic state was found by taking the maximum error between the theoretical process elements $\mathcal{E}_{\substack{x,y\\w,z}}$ and the simulated estimations as the maximum error obtained for the studied region and applying expression \eqref{relacioniso1}.
+A bound for the trace distance between the theoretical isomorphic state and the simulated estimation of the isomorphic state was found for each case by taking the maximum error between the theoretical process elements $\mathcal{E}_{\substack{x,y\\w,z}}$ and the simulated estimations as the maximum error obtained for the studied region and applying expression \eqref{relacioniso1}.
 The error between the matrix elements of the theoretical isomorphic state and those of the estimated isomorphic state was considered only where the isomorphic state takes non-negligible values.
-Choosing $\lambda=0.8$ in \eqref{estadoiso2} to construct the isomorphic state \eqref{estadoiso} and considering \eqref{relacioniso1} and \eqref{boundfidelity}, the fidelity between the theoretical isomorphic state $\rho_{\mathcal{E}}$ and its simulated estimation $\rho_{\mathcal{E}}^{est}$ was found to be bounded by
+Choosing $\lambda=0.8$ in \eqref{estadoiso2} to construct the isomorphic state \eqref{estadoiso} and considering \eqref{relacioniso1} and \eqref{boundfidelity}, the lower bounds, $F_{min}$, for the fidelities between the theoretical isomorphic states $\rho_{\mathcal{E}}$ and its simulated estimations $\rho_{\mathcal{E}}^{est}$ are shown in Table \ref{lowerboundF}.

-It should be noted that this result is just a measure of the distance between the simulated estimation of the process and the theoretical process in the studied region.
+It should be noted that these results are just a measure of the distance between the simulated estimations of the processes and the theoretical processes in the studied regions.
 For other regions, meaningful fluctuations of $\mathcal{E}_{\substack{x,y\\w,z}}$ could be found, which can lead to greater estimation errors.

-In Fig. \ref{figregions} the volume of the region $\mathcal{R}_{\substack{ab\\cd}}$ \eqref{intervals} over which the process element $\mathcal{E}_{\substack{x,x\\0,0}}$, for $x\in [0,3]$, was estimated is shown.
-As expected, smaller regions need to be defined when $\mathcal{E}_{\substack{x,y\\w,z}}$ presents greater fluctuations.
-Smaller regions imply greater squeezing, consequently meaningful fluctuations of $\mathcal{E}_{\substack{x,y\\w,z}}$ entail a limitation for this algorithm.
-This limitation is as well inevitably found in other protocols for continuous-variable quantum process tomography.
+In Fig. \ref{figregions} the volume of the region $\mathcal{R}_{\substack{ab\\cd}}$ \eqref{intervals} over which the process element $\mathcal{E}_{\substack{x,x\\0,0}}$, for $x\in [0,3]$, was estimated is shown for the Fourier transform case.
+As expected, smaller regions of the form \eqref{intervals} need to be defined when $\mathcal{E}_{\substack{x,y\\w,z}}$ exhibits greater fluctuations over smaller regions: if $\mathcal{E}_{\substack{x,y\\w,z}}$ fluctuates significantly over the region \eqref{intervals}, the weighted average \eqref{estimateeq} will likely lead to a greater error in the estimated value of the element $\mathcal{E}_{\substack{a,b\\c,d}}$.
+Defining smaller regions of the form \eqref{intervals} implies greater squeezing; consequently, meaningful fluctuations of $\mathcal{E}_{\substack{x,y\\w,z}}$ over small regions entail a limitation for this algorithm.
+This limitation will also be inevitably found in other protocols for continuous-variable quantum process tomography.